- Caitlin von Gaertner

 Ben also created a short presentation which he delivers to classes in order to further illustrate the terrible dilemma that children in Ghana still face.
 "Hello.
 My name is Ben Yundt," he begins.
 "Today I'm going to be sharing my story and telling you what is happening in Ghana with water.
 Did you know that 4,000 children under the age of five die each year from bad water in Ghana?
 I think we should help these kids have safe water."

 He ends with a plea: "Buy a bracelet so you can change kids' lives.
 Together we can do more."

 "I'm very proud of him," says his adoptive mother, Annette.
 "Mrs. Nase called us and told us that Ben, through doing a research project, found out about Safe Water Network.
 He also found out that they were actually building wells—and one of the places they were building them is in Ghana, where he's from.
 That kind of led to doing more research, and they talked about how they could help, and so it led from there."

 Though he's only 12, Ben already has a long history of helping others.
 "One of the things we fell in love with [about Ben] at the orphanage was that he was the protector of all the little kids.
 There was a 16-year-old autistic blind boy there and Ben took it upon himself to be his leader.
-He would lead him around and make sure that he was safe and that he was where he was needed to be in
+He would lead him around and make sure that he was safe and that he was where he was needed to be in the orphanage."

 "He's kind of always been a protector," recalls Annette.